ten7/handbook.ten7.com/050-how-we-do-things.md

 ### Slack

 Slack is the tool we use daily for team and project communication.
 We’ve installed a ton of custom emoji packs in Slack, to keep things from getting too serious.
 You’ll be using the Slack status and Slack channels.
-Please add your profile photo when you first log in.
+Please add your profile photo and your personal pronouns in parentheses next to your "full name" when you first log in.

 ### Slack Status